aartikash/PL-Wordfinder/README.md

 #Compiler Correctness terms
 1. Homomorphic compilers -- These are compilers that have same syntax for the source and the target language.

+#General terminology
+1. Computational model: A computational model is a formal theory with a (usually determinstic) notion of reduction that has an intedned goal to capture the operational semantics determined by the execution of an implementation of a functional programming language.
+2. Equational characterization:

 Other good sources:
 1. https://www.pls-lab.org/
 2. https://github.com/wilbowma/pl-thesaurus